 The shotgun’s primary weakness is the number of rounds the weapon holds.
-Realistically from a home defense perspective, although admittedly possible, it is unlikely that home invaders will stand and slug it out with a shotgun-armed home owner.
+From a home defense perspective, although admittedly possible, it is unlikely that home invaders will stand and slug it out with a shotgun-armed home owner.
 Five or six buckshot rounds will probably solve a home invasion problem rendering a speed reload unlikely.
 If faced with multiple home invaders who do chose to slug it out, the competent defender should load via the “shoot one – load one” technique using proper cover and movement as necessary if there is a lull in the proceedings.

 Of course, in competition we are on the timer.
 This adds pressure to use specialized competition shotguns, specialized ammunition carriers, or other devices that may not be present on the gun (nor practical) if you must use the shotgun to repel boarders entering your home.
 For me, the “not present” issue is of concern.
 I want to train and compete with the same equipment I will have in a fight.
 Therefore, in shotgun matches I keep the gun in the same configuration as I have it in my home.
 Although I cannot load as quickly as another competitor who is using specialized equipment, I am practicing with my go to gun.

 Even so, I was satisfied with my match performance, placing second with the shotgun and winning one of the stages with the fastest time.
 The stage in question was a standards stage that required no movement nor reloading.
 It simply measured your ability to run the gun.